Athlete-mentors make "Major" impact

 This week, nearly 225 athletes from the 2010

 But another very important activity is a trip to Walter Reed, where on Tuesday Olympians and Paralympians will screen an abridged version of the documentary “Warrior Champions’’ along with patients and staff.
 Among the athletes scheduled to be in attendance are two Walter Reed alumni, Melissa Stockwell, a Paralympic swimmer who competed in Beijing and Heath Calhoun, a double amputee and Paralympic alpine skier who was chosen at the U.S. Flag Bearer at the Opening Ceremony for the Paralympic Winter Games in Vancouver.

 “Warrior Champions’’ tells the emotional and inspiring story of a group of wounded American soldiers as they realize the powerful role that sport can play in rehabilitation and in life.

-Like Major, Calhoun also was injured in a blast in Iraq and spent nine months in rehabilitation at Walter Reed.
+Like Major, Calhoun also was injured in a blast in

 It will be inspiring for Major to see Calhoun.
 The two met previously and both worked with the same physical therapist.
 Major, 25, had never skied before his injury, but has come to love it as part of his rehabilitation.
 And he can appreciate the elite level Calhoun has achieved in the sport.